Learn facts about California for kids.

 Facts about California:

 2. Sacramento, California's capital city, has held this distinguished title since 1854.
 Located at the confluence of the Sacramento and American Rivers, it serves as the political hub of the state.
-As of the latest estimates, Sacramento boasts a population of around 500,930 residents, making it one of the largest cities in California.
-Known for its vibrant culture, rich history, and diverse communities, Sacramento plays a crucial role in state governance while offering a variety of parks, museums, and cultural attractions for its inhabitants and visitors alike.
+According to the latest estimates, Sacramento has a population of approximately 500,930 residents, making it one of the largest cities in California.
+Known for its vibrant culture, rich history, and diverse communities, Sacramento plays a crucial role in state governance while offering a wide range of parks, museums, and cultural attractions for its residents and visitors alike.

 3. The California state bird is the California quail, a small, plump bird known for its distinctive appearance and charming behavior.
 This bird features a striking blackish-gray brown plumage adorned with white streaks, which help it blend into its natural environment.
 California quails are often recognized by their unique top knots of feathers on their heads and their short, rounded tails.
 These social birds are commonly found in groups and prefer habitats such as shrubby areas and grasslands.
 Their cheerful calls and lively flocks make them a delightful sight across the Californian landscape.